mahouboy23/IB-notes/Sample Paragraph 1.md

 ## Paragraph

-IF you are looking for the best creator oriented that money can buy with powerful components, portable
+IF you are looking for the best creator oriented laptop that money can buy with powerful components, portable and a minimalistic design look no futher than the